broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-outputs.md

 **Note**
 The AC and AN numbers that we calculate for sites with passing genotypes are calculated based on following the allele filtering in the VCF.

-Currently, there will be no AC and AN calculated nor output when all alleles fail filtering.
+Currently, there will be no AC or AN output when all alleles fail filtering.
 For sites with only site level filters, we do calculate AC and AN.

 ---